matiasortizluna/chicago-crimes/README.md

 Then, we focused on the data from the years between 2017 and 2022 to perform the analysis and train the model, and the crimes of 2023 to be tested on.

-# EXPLORATORY DATA ANALYSIS
+# Exploratory Data Analysis

 We used ggplot2 to produce the visualizations.
-The first thing we decided to analyse was the evolution of the Chicago crimes through time
+The first thing we decided to analyse was the evolution of the Chicago crimes through time.

 It is clear the influence of the COVID-19 pandemic on crime rates, as we can see a drop in crime in April 2020 and February 2022, which correspond to periods of time where Stay-At- Home Executive or Advisory Orders were in place, as well as Cessation of Alcoholic Liquor Sales.